subhamay-bhattacharyya-gha/tf-lint-action/README.md

 ## 📝 Note on TF_LINT_VER Organization Variable

-The action supports using an organization variable `TF_LINT_VER` to set a default TFLint version across your entire organization.
-This provides centralized version management:
+The action supports using an organization variable `TF_LINT_VER` for centralized version management across your organization.
+Since composite actions cannot directly access `vars` context, you need to pass the organization variable from your calling workflow:

-- **Priority Order**: Explicit `tflint-ver` input → `TF_LINT_VER` organization variable → `v0.52.0` fallback
 - **Setup**: Organization Settings → Secrets and variables → Actions → Variables tab → Add `TF_LINT_VER`
+- **Usage**: Pass the variable using `tflint-ver: ${{ vars.TF_LINT_VER || 'v0.52.0' }}` in your workflow
 - **Benefits**: Organization-wide version management, easy updates across all repositories, consistent tooling versions
+- **Fallback**: Use `|| 'v0.52.0'` to provide a fallback version if the organization variable is not set

-When the organization variable is set, all workflows using this action across your organization will automatically use that version unless explicitly overridden with the `tflint-ver` input.
+This approach ensures all workflows across your organization use the same TFLint version while maintaining flexibility for individual overrides.

 ## License